abpframework/abp/docs/en/UI/Angular/Localization.md

 ![locale-error](./images/locale-error.png)

-If you see the error like above, you should pass the `cultureNameToLocaleFileNameMapping` property like below to CoreModule's forRoot static method.
+If you see an error like this, you should pass the `cultureNameToLocaleFileNameMapping` property like below to CoreModule's forRoot static method.

 ```js
 // app.module.ts